-Equalization of geodetic networks based on the use of satellite technology
+Adjustment of geodetic networks created using satellite technology

-Geodetic networks, regardless of the technology of their creation, always contain redundant measurements.
-With the help of redundant measurements, poor-quality results are monitored and eliminated.
-In addition, redundant measurements are used to assess the accuracy of the measurements made.
-On the other hand, redundant measurements lead to ambiguous values of the coordinates and heights of geodetic networks.
-The adjustment process is performed in order to obtain unambiguous results and to increase their accuracy.
-As a rule, this problem is solved by the method of least squares by minimizing the expression.
-The correct choice of measurement weights leads to an increase in the accuracy of the adjustment results and, conversely, erroneously specified weights can lead to a decrease in the accuracy of the geodetic network.
+Geodetic networks, regardless of the technology used to create them, always contain redundant measurements.
+Using redundant measurements, poor results are monitored and eliminated.
+In addition, redundant measurements are used to assess the accuracy of the measurements performed.
+On the other hand, redundant measurements lead to ambiguous values of coordinates and heights of geodetic networks.
+The adjustment process is performed to obtain unambiguous results and to improve their accuracy.
+As a rule, this problem is solved using the least squares method by minimizing the expression.
+The correct choice of measurement weights leads to an increase in the accuracy of the adjustment results, and, conversely, incorrectly specified weights can lead to a decrease in the accuracy of the geodetic network.

-An example of the determination of weights can serve as a fragment of a geodetic network, satellite observations in which are performed by six receivers during six sessions.
+An example of determining the weights is a fragment of a geodetic network in which satellite observations were made by six receivers during six sessions.

-The scheme of a fragment of a geodetic network of 20 points, created using satellite technology
+Diagram of a fragment of a geodetic network of 20 points created using satellite technology

-If we take as a unit the weight of a single measured line, then the weight of the line measured in two sessions should be set 1.4 times higher.
-In the case of a multi-point solution, if the weight of the coordinates of the point at which single measurements were made is taken equal to one, then the point participating in two or more sessions will receive weight 1.41; 1.73, etc.
+If we take the weight of a line measured once as one, then the weight of a line measured in two sessions should be set 1.4 times higher.
+In the case of a multipoint solution, if the weight of the coordinates of a point at which single measurements were made is taken equal to one, then a point that participated in two or more sessions will receive a weight of 1.41; 1.73, etc.

-In practice, the following technological schemes have been applied:
+The following technological schemes have been used in practice:

-- equalization according to the program of the manufacturer of satellite receivers;
+- equalization according to the programof the satellite receiver manufacturer;

-- equalization of satellite measurements, like trilateration networks.
+- equalization of satellite measurements as trilateration networks.

 The main blocks of the program involved in the adjustment process are: